We’ve all done it. Turned a smashing chisel into a left-handed skew!

-So I thought I’d give you a couple of tips that may help with sharpening narrow chisels squarely, (ish) freehand…. catchy.
+So I thought I’d give you a couple of tips that may help when it comes to sharpening narrow chisels squarely, (ish) freehand…

 The first thing is to understand why you’re struggling.

-This is all down to reference, or lack of it.
+The issue here all comes down to reference, or lack of it.

 A narrow chisel won’t sit itself on the stone and stay stable like a wider one.

 We set out to establish the bevel –

 Take a few strokes.
 Lift it up to have a check.
 Return to the stone.
 Repeat.

 Every time we lift the bevel then sit it down, we’re guaranteed to place it slightly differently.

 The reference surface is just too narrow to re-sit it consistently and so what we end up with is a multi-faceted edge.